-Choose a light and gentle hypoallergenic shampoo for dogs with healthy skin and coat.
-If your dog has skin problems, your veterinarian can recommend a shampoo or product to assist manage or treat those issues.
+Choose a light, gentle, hypoallergenic shampoo for dogs with healthy skin and coats.
+If your dog has skin problems, your veterinarian can recommend a shampoo or product to assist in managing or treating those issues.

-To assist reduce dryness after washing, apply a light and gentle hypoallergenic rinse-out conditioner after shampooing.
+To reduce dryness after washing, apply light and gentle, hypoallergenic rinse-out conditioner after shampooing.

 Puppy-specific shampoo can be beneficial when bathing a puppy, according to Easton.
-Puppy shampoo has a pH that is similar to that of a dog's eyes, so it won't bother the eyes as much if some gets into them.
+Puppy shampoo has a pH similar to a dog's eyes, so it won't bother the eyes as much if some get into them.

-If you're not sure what products to get for your dog, talk to a groomer about what he or she uses.
+If you're unsure what products to get for your dog, talk to a groomer about what he or she uses.
 Easton recommends using a gentle shampoo.
 If your dog has a specific problem (such as itchy skin), a shampoo developed to address that issue might be the best option.

 Steps To Grooming